 Dublin may be a small city, especially as far as capitals go, but its reputation precedes it.
-This is a city that’s known around the world for its elegant architecture, beautiful green spaces, absorbing history, lively nightlife, and charismatic, hospitable locals.
+This is a city known for its elegant architecture, beautiful green spaces, absorbing history, lively nightlife, and charismatic, hospitable locals.
 What’s more, it’s just a little over an hour’s flight from the UK.

 Because it’s a compact city, you can easily explore Dublin on foot, wandering from medieval castles and cathedrals to the Georgian squares and houses that are living representations of its 18th-century heyday.
 Though, this is a city that’s also modern, multicultural, and artistic – and its stylish new buildings and state-of-the-art tramway are just as impressive.

-You can’t visit Dublin and not visit the Guinness Storehouse, where you can learn all there is to know about this iconic drink.
-Have a go at pulling your own pint, then enjoy a few more from the top-floor Gravity Bar, where you can admire panoramic city views.
-But, there are nearly 800 pubs in Dublin, so you won’t be short of watering holes elsewhere!
+You can’t visit Dublin and not visit the Guinness Storehouse to learn all there is to know about the iconic drink.
+After exploring, enjoy a pint from the top-floor Gravity Bar, where you can admire panoramic city views.
+But, there are 772 pubs in Dublin, so you won’t be short of watering holes elsewhere!

 Ireland is also home to some of the most glorious landscapes you’ve ever seen.
 From lush fields and flat-topped mountains to rugged peaks and heather-covered moors, it’s not called the Emerald Isle for nothing.
 Steeped with myths and legends, the land is also dotted with sacred sites, so culture and history enthusiasts will be just as spoilt as hikers.